-- Plan for a future program - Choosing courses strategically
+- Plan for a future program

+- Choosing courses strategically

-- Registering for courses - Your Advisor
+- Registering for courses

+- Your Advisor

-Welcome to the Academic Advising at Mount Royal University!
+Welcome to Academic Upgrading at Mount Royal University!

 Congratulations on your admission to Mount Royal University!
-In your year of Academic Advising, you will be able to work with your Academic Advisor on a plan for admission to your intended program.
+In your year of Academic Upgrading, you will be able to work with your Academic Advisor on a plan for admission to your intended program.
 It is important that you understand your academic plan and notify your advisor if your plans change throughout the year.